bastianatte/papers2/journal.md

 North Africa aerosol is full of...

-Joe Bloggs et al have also made measurements in this region
+Joe Bloggs et al have also made measurements in this region.